-^{ &#}x27; Principes de Philosophie Zoologique,' p.
-66. His illustration against design is-'A raisonner de la sorte, vous diriez d'un homme qui fait usage de bequilles, qu'il était originairement destiné au malheur d'avoir l'une de ses jambes paralysée ou amputée.'
-It is, however, a most gratuitous transposition of the final cause, to fit the man to the crutch, instead of what is much more obvious, the crutch to We cannot but add, with reference to the the man. defect of logical training which these great scientific investigators sometimes show, that it is singular that Option and St. Hilding show, that it is singular that Cuvier and St. Hilaire should dispute over two hundred pages upon the identity of organs, e.g., whether the fore hoof of an ox is exactly the 'same organ' with the wing of a bat, without it occurring to either of them to ask, whether they were using 'identity in the same sense or using it in different senses and different respects.
+^{} Principes de Philosophie Zoologique,' p.
+66.-His illustration against design is-'A raisonner de la sorte, vous diriez d'un homme qui fait usage de bequilles, qu'il était originairement destiné au malheur d'avoir l'une de ses jambes paralysée ou amputée.'
+It is, however, a most gratuitous transposition of the final cause, to fit the man to the crutch, instead of what is much more obvious, the crutch to the man.
+We cannot but add, with reference to the defect of logical training which these great scientific investigators sometimes show, that it is singular that Cuvier and St. Hilaire should dispute over two hundred pages upon the identity of organs, e. g., whether the fore-hoof of an ox is exactly the 'same organ' with the wing of a bat, without it occurring to either of them to ask, whether they were using 'identity ' in the same sense or using it in different senses and different respects.

-looking at them in concurrence, is what St. Hilaire prohibits; it is not our seeing one before the other, but seeing the two in relation, which constitutes our offence.
-He will not allow the instrument to be looked at as agreeing with the work, but only at the work as necessarily coming out of the instrument.
-That is his point of view.
-Looking at the case, then, in this accurately limited point of view, design is undoubtedly excluded.
-Granted the construction of the instrument, the employment of it or the function does not flow from the construction by design, but by necessity.
+but by necessity.
 The instrument works, and works according to its make, and according to its component parts.
-How can it work otherwise ?
+How can it work otherwise?
 The function is the only action of which the instrument is capable, and therefore is an unavoidable derivation for the instrument.
 But though, this point of view granted, design is excluded, what right has St. Hilaire to impose this point of view?
 On what ground does he assert that the instrument works according to its construction, and that that is all?
-We say there is something besides the instrument working according to its construction, viz., that the instrument is constructed for its work; we assert this on the ground of the plain agreement and coincidence of the two.
-St. Hilaire says, you have no right to see coincidence and correspondence; you have only the right to see the work proceeding from the instrument, you have no right to see the adaptation of the instrument for the work; you are at liberty to perceive the motion derived from the oars and sails, you are forbidden to discern the aptitudes of the cars and sails to produce the motion of the boat.
-But if there are two relations to be seen, why should we only see one of them ?
+We say there is something besides the instrument working according to its construction, viz, that the instrument is constructed for its work ; we assert this on the ground of the plain agreement and coincidence of the two.
+St. Hilaire says, you have no right to see coincidence and correspondence; you have only the right to see the work proceeding from the instrument, you have no right to see the adaptation of the instrument for the work; you are at liberty to perceive the motion derived from the oars and sails, you are forbidden to discern the aptitudes of the oars and sails to produce the motion of the boat.
+But if there are two relations to be seen, why should we only see one of them?

 Some turn round a corner in order that they may not see the evidence of that which they do not care to admit; the Encyclopædist looks it full in the face, and gives it the cut direct.
-There is in the whole history of philosophy no rougher and more violent despatch of great questions to be found, than the Encyclopædist's method of dealing with There is a piece of the Chinese design. puzzle that will project beyond the figure : abscission is his remedy.
-There is something in Nature which is not included in his physical plan, and he cuts it off as a workman would cut off an angle of a mass of rough stone that he had to ht into a place.
-Of two aspects of Nature he simply expunges one.
-The pros-pective look of Nature, the aim in her, is set aside as a fictitious idea of the human mind, obtained by a false reflexion of the re-^{sult}, and the transposition of effect and cause; according to the explanation of Lucretius :--- |
+There is in the whole history of philosophy no rougher and more violent despatch of great questions to be found, than the Encyclopædist's method of dealing with design.
+There is a piece of the Chinese puzzle that will project beyond the figure : abscission is his remedy.
+There is something in Nature which is not included in his physical plan, and he cuts it off as a workman would cut off an angle of a mass of rough stone that he had to fit into a place.
+Of two aspects of Nature he simply expanges one.
+The prospective look of Nature, the aim in her, is set aside as a fictitious idea of the human mind, obtained by a false reflexion of the result, and the transposition of effect and cause; according to the explanation of Lucretius :---

-Effugere errorem, vitareque præmeditator, Lumina ne facias Oculorum clara creata, Prospicere ut possimus; Nil adeo quoniam natum'st in corpore, ut uti Possemus, sed quod natum'st, id procreat usum.'
+'Illud in his rebus vitium vehementer, et istum Effugere errorem, vitareque præmeditator, Lumina ne facias Oculorum clara creata, Prospicere ut possimus; Nil adeo quoniam natum'st in corpore, ut uti Possemus, sed quod natum'st, id procreat usum.'